 5. Will you be shipping your bike?

-You may be looking for a bike box for the purpose of shipping it to an event or for a holiday.
+You may be looking for a box for the purpose of bike shipping for an event or for a holiday.
 Check with the shipping company you plan to use and see if there are any specific packing requirements that you need to take into account.
 Many shipping and courier companies stipulate that a cardboard bike box is the only packing option they will accept.
 The logistic systems of shipping companies are different from that of airlines and many of the bike boxes for purchase are designed with airports in mind and not shipping companies.

 6. Other transport considerations